-Toni Pawlowski and Shannon Spezzano, both seniors at the University of Connecticut, were hired by the Norwalk Mayor's Water Quality Committee under Jan Schaefer.
-Both were assigned to HW and began monitoring water quality in late May and completed their work in August of 2013.
-These interns worked with trained volunteers under the direction and oversight of the HW staff to investigate the health of the lower watershed of the Silvermine and Norwalk rivers as well as monitoring nine continuously running storm drain discharges to the Norwalk River and the Norwalk River Estuary.
+Brittany Weinsoff and Allison Villa, of The University of Bridgeport and The University of Connecticut respectively, were hired by the Norwalk Health Department and Norwalk Shellfish Commission.
+Both were assigned to HW and began monitoring water quality in mid-May and completed their work in August of 2014.
+These interns worked primarily as a team though occasionally also with trained volunteers under the direction and oversight of the HW staff to investigate the health of the lower watershed of the Silvermine and Norwalk rivers as well as monitoring nine continuously running storm drain discharges to the Norwalk River and the Norwalk River Estuary.
 The objective of the water monitoring research was to discover sources of bacterial (E. coli) pollution from point and non-point sources.